 I know not everyone has the time or the funds to have one-to-one treatment on a regular basis.

+I want to help more people access self-care modalities, which help me stay well and able to look after my family and my clients.
 This is the reason I organise workshops and events.
-I want to help more people access self-care modalities, which have helped me stay well and able to look after my family and my clients.
-Like my tools, these are fun, simple, easy to follow and allow you to be yourself, rather than follow strict rules and guidelines which take you away from being aware of what’s going on in you and may also go against your sense of well-being.
+Like the tools I offer in one to one sessions, these are fun, simple, easy to follow.
+They allow you to be yourself, rather than have to follow strict rules and guidelines as this would take you away from being aware of what’s going on in you and may even go against your sense of well-being.

 It’s easy because there are no steps to learn ( I have enough going on, without having to learn something else) and no partners needed (ideal as my husband hates dancing).